Tough calculus for Obama in Chinese leader's election-year visit

 "The way that China's been broached in the Republican primaries has been one of the things that has contributed to Obama having to take a tougher public stance on some of the China economic issues in particular," said Andrew Small, a China expert at the German Marshall Fund, who said U.S. officials would still be cognizant of China's sensitivity to protocol.

-"For this trip itself, the calculus will probably net out in favor of laying on a good show for him," he said.
+"For this trip itself, the calculus will probably net out in favour of laying on a good show for him," he said.

 One senior administration official said the protocol would be appropriate to Xi's current position as vice president.